 Identify a room with few doors or windows to shelter in place.
 Ideally the room should allow at least 10 square feet per person.

 When officials advise you to shelter in place, act quickly and follow instructions.
 Your main objective should be to get to a safe indoor location.
 You will likely be in your "safe room" for no more than a few hours.
 Once inside:

-Tune in to local radio or TV stations to receive updates from emergency officials.
+Tune in to local radio or TV stations to receive updates.